raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 ![REPL initial connection messages](images/repl-connected.png)

-Enter the following code in the Shell, making sure you tap Enter after each line.
+Enter this code in the Shell, making sure you tap Enter after each line.

 ``` python
 from picozero import pico_led